22 Best Movies About Politics on Netflix (November 2024)

 17. Munich: The Edge of War (2021)

-In the cinematic realm, ‘Munich: The Edge of War‘ stands as a riveting historical drama directed by Christian Schwochow, unfolding its narrative in the tense prelude to World War II.
+In the cinematic realm, ‘Munich: The Edge of War‘ is a riveting historical drama directed by Christian Schwochow, unfolding its narrative in the tense prelude to World War II.
 Released in 2021, the film artfully navigates the political labyrinth of 1938, where George MacKay’s character becomes a linchpin in covert efforts to avert global catastrophe.
 The movie’s strength lies in its deft portrayal of personal sacrifices amidst the sweeping currents of international diplomacy.
 With evocative visuals and a narrative pulsating with intrigue, ‘Munich: The Edge of War’ serves as both a captivating historical snapshot and a reflection on the human cost of political brinkmanship.
 You can watch it here.

 16. The Edge of Democracy (2019)